 How do I anchor the VECTOR?

-First, you’ll need to attach Kayezen carabiners (or any carabiner rated for 12 kN or higher) to your VECTOR.
-The FIXED loop end (U-shaped) is the end that you attach with a carabiner to a Kayezen Door Anchor, Kayezen or similar secure wall mounts, chain link fences, posts, poles, or professional equipment such as cable rack and pulley systems or fitness racks.
+First, you’ll need to attach Kayezen carabiners to your VECTOR.
+Attach the U-shaped FIXED loop end with a carabiner to a Kayezen Multi-Anchor, Kayezen or similar secure wall mounts, chain link fences, posts, poles, or professional equipment such as cable rack and pulley systems or fitness racks.

 How do I attach VECTOR Accessories?

 Look for the VECTOR CAP and the ‘swivel loop’ at the end.
-Attach a Kayezen carabiner (or any carabiner rated for 12 kN or higher) to your VECTOR, and then attach the accessory to the carabiner.
+Attach a Kayezen carabiner to your VECTOR, and then attach the accessory to the carabiner.

 How do I change resistance levels with a VECTOR?

-The resistance range depends on how you set up your VECTOR with a combination of Light/5 lb. and Heavy/13.5 lb tubes.
-A single VECTOR set with all Light tubing gives 10 lbs (half pull on level one) to 40 lbs resistance.
-Setting up a VECTOR will all heavy tubes delivers resistance between 50 lbs and 100 lbs.
+The resistance range depends on how you set up your VECTOR with a combination of Light (5 lb) and Heavy (13.5 lb) tubes.
+A single VECTOR set with all Light tubing gives approximately 10 lbs (half pull on level one) to 40 lbs resistance.
+Setting up a VECTOR with all Heavy tubes delivers resistance between approximately 50 lbs and 100 lbs.
 Want something in between?
-Mix up Lights and Heavies to customize your VECTOR experience.
+Mix up Light and Heavy tubes to customize your VECTOR training levels.

 What is the process for replacing the tubing?